Master of Science in Biomedical Engineering

 The programme offers a number of core subjects in Biomedical Engineering, and other subjects of common concern in the health technology and engineering fields.
 In general, each subject requires one evening class per week over a 13-week semester.

-Students who successfully complete 18 credits but decide not to continue with the course of MSc study may request to be awarded a Postgraduate Diploma (PgD) in Biomedical Engineering if they have successfully completed 1 Compulsory Subject, 4 Core Subjects and 1 Elective Subject.
+Students who successfully complete 18 credits but decide not to continue with their MSc studies may ask to be awarded a Postgraduate Diploma (PgD) in Biomedical Engineering if they have successfully completed 1 Compulsory Subject, 4 Core Subjects and 1 Elective Subject.

 Core Areas of Study